octaos/php-integration/index.md

 <?php
 ...
      $invoiceFee = WebPayItem::invoiceFee()
-         ->setAmountExVat(100.00)        // optional, recommended, use precisely two of the price specification methods ->setVatPercent(25)             // optional, recommended, use precisely two of the price specification methods ->setAmountIncVat(125.00)       // optional, use precisely two of the price specification methods ->setUnit("pcs.")               // optional
+         ->setAmountExVat(100.00)        // optional, Float, recommended, use precisely two of the price specification methods
-         ->setName('name')               // optional
+         ->setVatPercent(25)             // optional, Integer, recommended, use precisely two of the price specification methods
-         ->setDescription("description") // optional
+         ->setAmountIncVat(125.00)       // optional, Float, use precisely two of the price specification methods ->setUnit("pcs")               // optional, String(3)
-         ->setDiscountPercent(0)         // optional
+         ->setName('name')               // optional, will merge "name" with "description" ->setDescription("description") // optional, String(40) will merge "name" with "description" ->setDiscountPercent(0)         // optional
      );
 ...